Fabber12/water-graphene/README.md

 ### Overview

-The trajectory (.dump) is first binned along the surface-normal axis—using molecular surfaces generated with EDTSurf to define the bin boundaries—to tally hydrogen and oxygen atoms in 0.1 Å-thick layers, after which these counts are converted into a mass-density profile across the graphene–water interface.
+Using EDTSurf‐generated molecular surfaces to define bin boundaries, the trajectory file is sliced into 0.1 Å‐thick layers along the surface‐normal axis; hydrogen and oxygen atoms in each layer are counted and the results converted into a mass‐density profile across the graphene–water interface.

 ### Directory Structure